Dalsbygda Church: History

 In 1908, the cemetery at the nearby Os Church needed more room, but had no room to expand.
 A site in the village of Dalsbygda was chosen.
 The cemetery was fenced, a chapel erected, and a bell installed at the new site and it was all consecrated on 17 October 1910.
-In 1951, the prestegjeld of Tolga hired a full time priest to work in Os.
+In 1951, the Tolga prestegjeld (which included Tolga Municipality and Os Municipality) hired a full time priest to work in Os.
 The new priest began to hold services in Dalsbygda at the small chapel and discussions ensued about whether or not to build a church there.
 Drawings for a new wooden long church were prepared by Jens Ormhaug, and the construction manager was Melkor Henningsmo.
 The new church was built in 1960.
 It was consecrated on 30 October 1960 by the Bishop Kristian Vilhelm Koren Schjelderup Jr. For the first 10 years, there were no church bells in the church; the bells at the neighboring burial chapel were used instead.
 In 1970, a large new bell tower was built above the nave of the church.
 The new tower was consecrated on 25 October 1970.
 In 1978, a new sacristy was added onto the church.
 On 2 November 1981, the church was upgraded to the status of parish church (prior to that time, it had been a annex chapel under the nearby Os Church).